Skip to content

 • Short haul transit to and from dig site back to Grass Range. (or to and from Malta MT for Days 4 & 5)

-• intensive 3 day dig with our Director of Paleontology, Harris Boekenheide in the Little Snowy Mountains and two optional days of exploration of Malta, Montana & Phillips County!
+• Intensive 3 day dig with our Director of Paleontology, Harris Boekenheide in the Little Snowy Mountains and two optional days of exploration of Malta, Montana & Phillips County!

 Not included.
 Attendees Must Provide/Arrange: